-Lenders, appraisers, real estate agents all use the term “price per square foot” when evaluating home values and listing prices.
-But with a NEW home you cannot in all fairness compare homes by that criterion.
+Lenders, appraisers, and real estate agents all use the term “price per square foot” when evaluating home values and listing prices.
+But with a NEW home you cannot, in all fairness, compare homes by that criterion.

 It’s like asking a car dealer “how much do you charge per pound for a new car?”
 There is no simple answer to that question and likewise there is no simple answer in comparing new homes.

-Question #2: what square footage was included in the calculation?
-In this area we do not include the space in garages, unfinished basements, porches, decks and patios.
+In this area, we do not include the space in garages, unfinished basements, porches, decks, and patios.

-Question #3: what is the style of the home?
-For example, a one story ranch has more basement and roof than a two story of the same size therefore costing more to build.
+For example, a one story ranch has more basement and roof than a two story of the same size, therefore, costing more to build.

-Question #4: what materials were used in construction?
-This is really a big item.
+This is a really big item.
 You can have two identical homes sitting next to each other and the price per square foot will differ quite widely based on the materials used by the Builder.

 Another case, Builder A uses a low end straight run of cabinets as a standard and Builder B uses custom cabinetry in several wood species including cherry with varying heights and depth creating an aesthetically superb look…